Ghostbusters: The Video Game

-The Story Line of Ghostbusters The Video Game
+The Story Line of Ghostbusters The Video Game (2 out of 5)

 I don’t know really what to say here.
 The beginning of Ghostbusters the video game is by far the most confusing I’ve ever encountered.
 I still don’t get what happens.
 As far as I can tell, you just play as the different ghostbusters (you can switch between them, but you aren’t the new guy or anything) and you drive around New York City solving ghost missions.
 Most of the places you visit in Ghostbusters the video game are just rehashes from the movies.
 Sure that could be fun to play, if it made sense and the gameplay was good.
 Unfortunately, neither of those are the case.
 So, it’s actually hard to say what the story line really is here, I would guess at just being a Ghostbuster and solving "ghastly" crimes.

-Gameplay In Ghostbusters The Video Game
+Gameplay In Ghostbusters The Video Game (1 out of 5)

 In Ghostbusters: The Video Game for the DS, you are the Ghostbusters who must save the city from all manner of restless spirits.
 You have a mission list you follow, and each mission must be completed so you can gain money to buy better ghost hunting equipment.
 The ghostbusters headquarters is where all the research and development takes place, but you’ve got to drive around the city in Ghostbusters: The Video Game to get to the mission locations.